Cover Letters and Resumes

 Resumes

-Hiring managers will spend less than 30 seconds looking at your resume.
-To stand out from the competition, it is essential that your resume be the best possible representation of who you are and what you have to offer an employer.
+Hiring managers have numerous resumes and cover letters to sift through.
+They will spend less than 30 seconds looking at each resume.
+To stand out from the competition, your resume must be the best possible representation of who you are and what you have to offer an employer.

 In order to write a persuasive resume, you need to answer the following questions: